A Sapphire blue Crystal Ice Cave in Vatnajökull Glacier in South Iceland

 Extraordinary blue colours in the ice cave

 I can tell you that one can get quite emotional inside the ice caves as the beauty is just overwhelming.
-And I have heard of glacier guides, who get so emotional, that they have started crying when they see the beauty of a new ice cave.
+And I have heard of glacier guides, who get so emotional, that they have burst into tears when they see the beauty of a new ice cave.

 The ice cave is big and further inside the cave, away from the light, the ice turned into a sapphire blue wonderland!
 With ice sculptures and icicles hanging from the ceiling!